nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `PaidCommandParser#parse()` - Returns an instance of `PaidCommand`.
 * `UnpaidCommandParser#parse()` - Returns an instance of `UnpaidCommand`.

 To represent a student's payment status, a `PaymentStatus` class is created.
 It stores an immutable instance variable `hasPaid`, of boolean type.
-We then work with the `Student` model, and implement it as a field in Student.
+We then work with the `Student` model, and implement `PaymentStatus` as a field in `Student`.

 <img src="images/StudentWithPaymentStatusClassDiagram.png" width="150" />

-Given below is an example usage scenario for setting a student's payment status as paid, and how the command is executed.
+Given below is an example usage scenario for setting a student's payment status as `paid`, and how the command is executed.

-Step 1.
-The user executes `paid 2` command to set the payment status of the 2nd student in the address book. `LogicManager#execute()` is executed, where the user input is passed into `TutorAidParser#parseCommand()`.
-This in turn calls `PaidCommandParser#parse()`, which then checks for the validity of the provided index.
-If the index is valid, `PaidCommandParser#parse()` returns a `PaidCommand` instance.
+1. The user executes `paid 2` command to set the payment status of the 2nd student in the address book. `LogicManager#execute()` is executed, where the user input is passed into `TutorAidParser#parseCommand()`.
+This in turn calls `PaidCommandParser#parse()`, which returns a `PaidCommand` instance if the index is valid.

 <img src="images/ParsePaidCommandSequenceDiagram.png" width="800" />

-Step 2. `LogicManager#execute()` then calls upon `PaidCommand#execute()`.
+2. `LogicManager#execute()` then calls upon `PaidCommand#execute()`.
 It communicates with the `Model` to get the index-specified `Student` instance.

-Step 3.
-A `PaymentStatus` instance with the `hasPaid` variable set to `true` is created.
+3. A `PaymentStatus` instance with the `hasPaid` variable set to `true` is created.
 This is then passed into the constructor of `Student`, along with the values of the other existing fields of the index-specified student, to create a new `Student` instance.

-Step 4. `Model#setStudent()` is then called upon to replace the existing `Student` instance in the `StudentBook` with the newly created instance.
+4. `Model#setStudent()` is then called upon to replace the existing `Student` instance in the `StudentBook` with the newly created instance.

-Step 5.
-The result of the `PaidCommand` execution is then encapsulated as a `CommandResult` object, which is returned to `LogicManager`.
+5. The result of the `PaidCommand` execution is then encapsulated as a `CommandResult` object, which is returned to `LogicManager`.

 The sequence diagram below illustrates the interactions happening within the `Logic` and `Model` components, from Steps 2 to 5.

 <img src="images/ExecutePaidCommandSequenceDiagram.png" width="850" />

-A similar execution scenario can be expected for setting a student's payment status as unpaid.
+A similar execution scenario can be expected for setting a student's payment status as `unpaid`.

 --------------------------------------------------------------------------------------------------------------------